Aeroraven/aeroraven/README.md

 **🔥 I am learning / planning to learn**
   - AI-Powered Tools
-  - Gaming Technologies, Graphics/Vision
+  - Gaming Tech, Graphics/Vision
-  - <s>Third (human) language acquisition</s>

 **😇 When I am resting, I identify myself as**
 - **Unskilled Player:** Prefer to non-competitive games.
-Especially Roguelike!
-And maybe TCG, RPG, SIM/SLG?
-And anime gacha games?
 - **Cyberspace Wanderer:** Searching for Videos & News & Memes.
 - **Crazy Stargazer:** Starring repos that are INNOVATIVE, CREATIVE and made with FUN!